Meaning of ADHD in Children, Symptoms, and Treatment

 Various talk therapy treatments can help treat ADHD.
 Cognitive behavioral therapy (CBT) can be particularly effective as it focuses on identifying and replacing harmful or negative thought patterns and behaviors.
 Therapy can also teach your child to better identify and understand their emotions, how to find coping skills to manage symptoms, and communication methods to express themselves effectively.

-How ADHD may affect your child’s behavior
+How ADHD may affect your child’s behavior and brain development

 Your child may be impulsive, excessively talkative, and unable to sit still if they have hyperactive tendencies or are aloof, inattentive, or spacey if they don’t.
 They may be easily distractable, display difficult-to-control behaviors, react with defiance, and actively seek or create conflict.
 You should expect emotional outbursts and frequent ups and downs as your child learns acceptable behavior and coping skills to help them manage symptoms.

-Common ADHD behavior triggers include
+Common attention-deficit/hyperactivity disorder behavior triggers

 • Resistance to changing activities, like putting down the phone to do chores